-The following tables list the preinstalled item and field validation rules and a brief description of the validation that they perform.
+The following tables list examples of the preinstalled item and field validation rules and a brief description of the validation that they perform.
+Later versions may include additional preinstalled rules.

 5.2.1 Item Validation Rules

 5.2.2 Field Validation Rules